Mecha-Aima/Demographic-analyzer/README.md

 ## Overview

 This project provides a comprehensive analysis of demographic data using pandas, a powerful data analysis library in Python.
-The project includes a Python module `demographic_data_analyzer` that contains functions to calculate and visualize demographic data.
+The project includes a Python module `demographic_data_analyzer` that contains functions to calculate useful statistics about the demographic data.

 ## Features

-*   Calculates demographic data from a CSV file
+*   Reads demographic data from a CSV file
 *   Provides insights into demographic characteristics such as age, education, and occupation
 *   Analyzes the relationship between demographic characteristics and income
-*   Visualizes demographic data using pandas

 ## Requirements